If you visit the fruit and vegetable markets during September and October you’ll be sure to see mounds of small red fruit that look like dates.

 They’re jujubes, – small sweet, fruits that look like dates.
 Similar to an olive in size, fresh jujube fruit has crisp, sweet flesh reminiscent of an apple.
 Though it has the consistency and taste of an apple when ripe, it tastes a lot like dates when mature.

-The immature fruit is green in color, but as it ripens it goes through a yellow-green stage with mahogany-colored spots appearing on the skin as the fruit ripens further.
+The immature fruit is green in colour, but as it ripens it goes through a yellow-green stage with mahogany-coloured spots appearing on the skin as the fruit ripens further.

 The fully mature fruit is entirely red.